The Pitchfork Disney: Development

-Despite this, Lloyd was adamant the play be staged, so arranged to have a meeting with Ridley.
-Lloyd says of their first meeting that they both "sort of clicked" and that Ridley "wasn't just enjoying my praise and my evident excitement.
+Despite this, Lloyd was adamant for the play to be staged, so arranged to have a meeting with Ridley.
+Lloyd says of their first meeting that Ridley "wasn't just enjoying my praise and my evident excitement.
 He was enjoying being challenged and being called on a lot of his writerly decisions."
 Lloyd says that he felt there were "all sorts of problems with [the initial draft of] The Pitchfork Disney" so he gave dramaturgical feedback to Ridley.
 Lloyd says he did this for each of Ridley's plays he directed, stating: "I've seen an early draft and given a lot of notes [to Ridley] and we've had a lot of conversations and we've interrogated the text really, really fiercely together.
 And then he's done another draft.
 And then we've done that again.
 And then he's done another draft.
 So by the time I get into rehearsal with actors I really feel that I've got strong authority over what this story is and why it's being told and how to tell it."

 Lloyd directed The Pitchfork Disney himself by taking an unpaid sabbatical from his literary manager position and re-mortgaging his home, saying that "I felt like I was sticking my neck out.
 I'd set the whole thing out in such a way that I could go back to my literary-manager job if all of this was a terrible mistake."

 The play had its premiere production at The Bush Theatre in January 1991.
 The theatre's artistic director Dominic Dromgoole wrote that he "stole The Pitchfork Disney in an entirely disgraceful manner off another theatre, The Old Red Lion.
 It was vital to me that we produced it."
 However, Lloyd said that the Bush Theatre instead "didn't want to produce [the play] themselves.
 I gave them the opportunity to be the producers of it but they said they just didn't sort of trust it.
 So they gave me a visiting company slot.
 So I kind of did it under my own aegis."